“Where should I stay in Goa? With so many beaches to choose from how do I find the best beach in Goa?”

-Goa is India's smallest state, famous for it's laid back lifestyle and 101 km of tropical beaches.
-After living in Goa for a few seasons, I'm often asked which are the best beaches in Goa?
+Goa is India’s smallest state, famous for it’s laid back lifestyle and 101 km of tropical beaches.
+After living in Goa for a few seasons, I’m often asked where to stay in Goa and which are the best beaches in Goa?

 It’s an impossible question to answer really because each beach in Goa has a different vibe and attracts a different kind of traveller, it’s just a case of finding the best beach in Goa for you…

 One of the best things about Goa is that there is something here for everyone and you really can have it all in Goa – from luxury resorts to package holiday hotels to backpacker beach huts, serene yoga retreats to wild all night trance parties and spicy Goan curries to fine dining European cuisine.

 Pin Me! 🙂

 Which is better?
 North Goa or South Goa

 One of the first things to decide when planning your trip to Goa is whether you want to stay in North Goa or South Goa.

 Generally speaking South Goa is quieter and less developed whereas North Goa is where the action is.

 South Goa has better, cleaner and quieter beaches and is mainly luxury hotel resorts, although you can also find some busy stretches of beach and parties in South Goa and you can still find some quiet areas of North Goa too.

 There is also a lot of explore in between the beach resorts too, crumbling old forts, bustling markets, colourful villages, palm tree fringed paddy fields and white washed Portuguese churches, all with that special Goan charm and character.